miketery/srw-app/README.md

 ## Overview

-This is a privacy perserving and self-custory Wallet / Vault application with social recovery.
+This is a privacy preserving and self-custody Wallet / Vault application with social recovery.
 The goal is to enable digital user ownership by supporting [self-sovereign identity (SSI)](https://en.wikipedia.org/wiki/Self-sovereign_identity) or User Owner Identity.

 The wallet creates a digital identity using public key cryptography.
 The private key is then self custodied - i.e. no reliance on a third party.
 The public key maps to a DID (Decentralized Identifier) (ref: [W3C DID](https://www.w3.org/TR/did-core/)).

 Since this solution is self custody there needs to be a recovery mechanism. this is where social recovery comes in.
 This leverages threshold cryptography.
 We use [Shamir Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing).

-The wallet works in tandum with the digital agent, which is the online component of the wallet.
+The wallet works in tandem with the digital agent, which is the online component of the wallet.
-It facilitates the transmition of messages between peers (i.e. other users with wallets).
+It facilitates the transmission of messages between peers (i.e. other users with wallets).
-Another term for the digital agent is [Decentrzlied Web Node (DWN)](https://identity.foundation/decentralized-web-node/spec/).
+Another term for the digital agent is [Decentralized Web Node (DWN)](https://identity.foundation/decentralized-web-node/spec/).

 ## Development